AgentMC/Sao18/Translate/En/PR-III-01.md

 "I ... ... this swordsman ......
 No, a knight, I know her."

-Suteica whispered.
-Instantly, 『Me too』 is returned with Lauranei's voice.
+Stika whispered.
+Instantly, 『Me too』 is returned with Laurannay's voice.

 This golden knight was the figure drawn in a huge decorated portrait between the thrones on the fiftieth floor of the Central Cathedral.
 One of the strongest integrity knights in history, which is said to have disappeared in the middle of battle, raising a number of deeds in an ancient war of different worlds.
 Certainly, her name is ——.